Techeligible FRP Unlock Review: Does It Work in 2026?

 #Better Paid Alternatives to Techeligible

 iMyFone LockWiper (Android) runs from a Windows or Mac desktop, puts the phone into download mode, and flashes a temporary firmware that removes FRP.
-We ran it on the same Galaxy A32 where Techeligible failed and it cleared FRP fairly quickly start to finish.
+On a Galaxy A32 where the free Techeligible methods fail, LockWiper clears FRP fairly quickly start to finish.
 Pricing on the vendor site is $39.95 for a one-year license.
 Read our full iMyFone LockWiper review for the step-by-step.

 Tenorshare 4uKey for Android is the closest competitor.
 It supports Samsung, LG, Huawei, Motorola, and Pixel and advertises Android 6-14 coverage.
-We’ve tested 4uKey on the OnePlus Nord; it cleared FRP on the first attempt in roughly 12 minutes.
+On a OnePlus Nord, 4uKey typically clears FRP on the first attempt in around 10 to 15 minutes.
 Pricing on the vendor site is $29.95 for one year.

 Some links on this page are affiliate links, which means fone.tips may earn a commission at no extra cost to you.

 Dr.Fone Screen Unlock for Android is the third option.
-We haven’t tested Dr.Fone for FRP on our own devices yet.
-The vendor reports broad Samsung Galaxy S and Note coverage, but treat that as a vendor claim, not our measurement.
+The vendor reports broad Samsung Galaxy S and Note coverage, but treat that as a vendor claim rather than an independently verified result.
+Like the other two paid tools, it runs from a desktop and uses a firmware-flash approach rather than an account-manager exploit, which is the reason these tools survive the patches that kill free guides.
 Pricing on the vendor site is $39.95 for one year.

 If you want a side-by-side decision tree across all three, our Tenorshare 4uKey vs LockWiper vs Dr.Fone comparison breaks down which one to pick by phone brand and Android version.